Today we will be visiting the all major Markets In Tel Aviv and Jaffa. Let’s begin!

 Taken from the official site:

 During the 1930s, Tel Aviv was home to a small group of Jews from Saloniki, Greece.
 David Florentin was considered the leader of the group which, together with his pioneering activities for developing the city, earned him the nickname ‘David Palestina’.
 Most of the working-class immigrants settled in the southern Tel Aviv neighborhood now-called Florentin, after David Florentin’s nephew Solomon Florentin, who was the first contractor in the area.

 Before long, a range of spice shops and eateries opened up across the neighborhood, specializing in Balkan cuisine – and that’s how this marketplace came to be what we know today.
 Legend even has it, that the first spice blends for early-State home cooking were created in, by and for these neighborhood residents.

 With the creation of the State of Israel, an influx of Iranian immigrants to downtown Tel Aviv brought with it new tastes and herbs from Persian cooking.
 And as the population grew, so did the market place, developing from its nuts and spice stalls into a bustling, commercial marketplace with luxury stores and gourmet restaurants.

 Borekas (a.k.a.
 Bourekas) stand:

 Borekase’s origin is Börek (also burek) and it came together with Jewish immigrants from Turkey.
 It’s family of baked filled pastries made of a thin flaky dough known as phyllo.
 The shape indicates the filling.
-The most standard is probably triangular ones and they are usually filled with salty cheese (Sirene).
+The most standard is probably triangular ones, and they are usually filled with salty cheese (Sirene).
 They are high in saturated fats (the dough is made with margarine or butter), thus considered by many as junk food.
-But, one in a while is ok 😉
+But, once in a while, it is ok 😉

 Tasting tours became quite popular in Israel and you can find them in many markets in Israel.